 “The jobs don’t exist – they’re all fake”, “your CV just goes into a black hole”, “I’ll never find anything, I don’t have enough experience.”

-If you are job hunting with very little success, these are phrases you have probably uttered (or you they may just have crossed your mind).
-In some cases, they may be true but it could also be the fact that you need to invest a little more time and effort into selling yourself to potential employers.
+If you are job hunting with very little success, these are phrases you have probably uttered (or it might just have crossed your mind).
+In some cases, they may be true but it could also be the fact that you need to invest a little more time and effort into selling yourself to potential employers and setting a great first impression.

 The winner, design student, Keighley Hand, received countless messages from intrigued employers after the billboard went live, and saw her website traffic triple, too.